-Identify students' technology needs to include adaptive technologies o Providing Multiple Ways for Students to Learn Providing Instructional programs as needed in preparation of non-digital, alternative ways for students to c.)
+Identify students' technology needs to include adaptive technologies o Providing Multiple Ways for Students to Learn c.)
 A description of how the employer will, to the extent possible, stagger work shifts of essential employees to reduce overcrowding on public transportation systems and at worksites.